They are an opportunity for kids to really get creative in the kitchen, whether helping to make them, or putting together fillings.

 Shrove Tuesday is one of those kids cooking activities where the whole family can join in – with guaranteed delicious results.

-Pancake fillings for kids can be sweet or savoury, plain or adventurous.
+Pancake fillings can be sweet or savoury, plain or adventurous.
 Don’t be afraid to wrap in their favourite foods and try new things.

 Chocolate, peanut butter and banana